etiennesillon/ModelRunner/README.md

   <p>Both databases can be setup by <a href="https://github.com/etiennesillon/ModelRunner/blob/main/src/main/java/com/indirectionsoftware/backend/database/IDCDbUtils.java">this class</a> with these parameters: "config Setup [db root user] [db root password] [new admin user] [new admin password]"</p>

-<p>Everything related to database management and data access is in the <a href="https://github.com/etiennesillon/ModelRunner/tree/main/ModelRunner5.0/src/main/java/com/indirectionsoftware/backend/database">database package</a>.
-Start with <a href="https://github.com/etiennesillon/ModelRunner/blob/main/ModelRunner5.0/src/main/java/com/indirectionsoftware/backend/database/IDCDbManager.java">IDCDbManager</a> which contains the code to setup the database.</p>
+<p>Everything related to database management and data access is in the <a href="https://github.com/etiennesillon/ModelRunner/tree/main/src/main/java/com/indirectionsoftware/backend/database">database package</a>.
+Start with <a href="https://github.com/etiennesillon/ModelRunner/blob/main/src/main/java/com/indirectionsoftware/backend/database/IDCDbUtils.java">IDCDbUtils</a> which sets up the database.</p>

-<p>FYI, the <a href="https://github.com/etiennesillon/ModelRunner/blob/main/Config/MetaModel.xml">MetaModel</a> contains the description of all artefacts that can be used in an application model, see <a href="https://github.com/etiennesillon/ModelRunner/blob/main/ModelRunner5.0/src/main/java/com/indirectionsoftware/metamodel/IDCMetaModelParser.java">IDCMetaModelParser.java</a>.
-The Admin application is an out of the box application to manage everything from applications to users etc. More details <a href="#engine">here</a>.</p>
+<p>FYI, the <a href="https://github.com/etiennesillon/ModelRunner/blob/main/Config/MetaModel.xml">MetaModel</a> contains the description of all artefacts that can be used in an application model, see <a href="https://github.com/etiennesillon/ModelRunner/blob/main/src/main/java/com/indirectionsoftware/metamodel/IDCMetaModelParser.java">IDCMetaModelParser.java</a>.
+More details <a href="#engine">here</a>.</p>

 <h2 id="deploy">Deploy the platform</h2>